 Make sure you mix it up with different flavours and textures lest you end up with a cat that will only eat one flavour of one brand.
-Woe the day your local supermarket is out of the brand/flavour or it stops being made for whatever reason and you end up with a sulky, hunger striking cat.
+Woe the day your local supermarket is out of the brand/flavour or it stops being made for whatever reason and you end up with a sulky, hunger-striking cat.

-A 6-9 month kitten sleeps less and is generally more active than a 3 month old kitten so they will not only need more food because of their larger size, their increased activity rates require added fuel.
-The best rule of thumb is if you kitten cleans out their dish at one sitting, add slightly more at the next one.
+A 6-9 month kitten sleeps less and is generally more active than a 3-month-old kitten so they will not only need more food because of their larger size, their increased activity rates require added fuel.
+The best rule of thumb is if your kitten cleans out their dish at one sitting, add slightly more at the next one.
 The reverse is true if they are not finishing their meals… likely you are overfeeding them and you can reduce their meal sizes.
 Unfinished canned or individual serve food is a waste in any case as it must be discarded within 1 hr of being put in the bowel as it can quickly grow bacteria, especially in Australia’s hot, fly prone climate.

 By 10 months, your kitten will have become your cat in terms of size.
 They will still fill out, but their frame will be roughly 95% its final size, and meal sizes from this point are likely to be the size they require for their adult cat life.